schoeberl/librelane/docs/source/usage/about_pdks.md

 * The `--pdk-root` command-line flag
 * The `PDK_ROOT` environment variable
-* A folder named `.volare` in your home directory.
+* A folder named `.ciel` in your home directory.

-The PDK root stores downloaded versions of the PDK as well as the Volare metadata information.
+The PDK root stores downloaded versions of the PDK as well as the Ciel metadata information.

 Each PDK family, e.g., `sky130` or `gf180mcu`, has one active version at a time.